(Barbara Gordon) (2003 version)

 Barbara had seen several of Jim Gordon’s night-time encounters with the Batman (Bruce Wayne) on the roof of the precinct.
 Though that stopped when Jim noticed that young Robin (Richard Grayson) was ogling Barbara, she espied at least one further meeting.

 Thus, she knew how uneasy Jim was when working with Batman.
-Though they were on good terms, the cop felt that needing Batman was a sign of how lacking the GCPD was.
+Though they were on good terms, the cop felt that needing a vigilante was a sign of how lacking the GCPD was.
 The Batgirl disguise was an attempt to rub his face in that.

-From captions, it also seems that Barbara intended to demonstrate her skills during the masquerade, to show her father how much he had been underestimating her.
+Barbara apparently intended to demonstrate her skills during the masquerade, to show her father how much he had been underestimating her.
 Perhaps she wanted to give a surprise acrobatics performance.

-What actually happened was that the Killer Moth (Drury Walker) attacked, as part of his plot to kidnap Bruce Wayne.
+What actually happened was that the Killer Moth (Drury Walker) attacked.
+He sought to kidnap Bruce Wayne.

 What’s your scene baby, we just gotta know !

 She was narrowly saved by the dynamic duo.
-They took her to the Batcave and eventually shoved her into one of their high-tempo combat simulations, which she narrowly failed.
+They took her to the Batcave and shoved her into one of their high-tempo combat simulation exercises, which she narrowly failed.

 Hot pants and fishnets

 Robin kept supporting Batgirl, mostly out of attraction.
-But Batman’s goal was simply to keep her alive until she’d quit at last.
+But Batman’s goal was simply to keep her alive until she’d quit.

 Bats eat insects, you know